Hector Forsayth: Amateur career

 The fact that Forsayth returned to Rugby in the red and black of Blackheath, and not in the chaste attire of the London Scottish, furnished food for mirth to the ungodly, who chose to see in this an indication of the slenderness of the player's connection with Scotland, for whom he has played so many great games during the past two seasons.
 He came to Oxford from Australia, I believe, as a Rhodes scholar, and doubtless had some sort of kinship with Scotland, who were glad enough to secure his services at a time when they were suffering from a dearth of fullbacks.
-It is most unusual, how ever, for a Scottish Rugby man to play for any club except the London Scottish, hence the restrained amusement of some of the onlookers at the Rectory Field.
+It is most unusual, however, for a Scottish Rugby man to play for any club except the London Scottish, hence the restrained amusement of some of the onlookers at the Rectory Field.

 The Illustrated Sporting and Dramatic News of 21 October 1922 reported on Blackheath's match against Newport:

 Forsayth's defence, and especially his kicking powers, are well known, and he was at his best on Saturday.
 His presence certainly kept down the Newport score, and the visiting forwards by no means appreciated the gruelling he gave thorn.
 There is no better full back in Rugby to-day than Forsayth, and he will immensely strengthen the Blackheath defence.